Jewish Diversity: Travels of Jewish Foods and Jewish Families - Lesson Plan for Family/Congregational Education

 - Have you ever been somewhere where you couldn’t get a favorite food to eat?
 How did that make you feel?

 Narrate the next activity, saying: “Let’s turn to today’s recipe for Moroccan pumpkin chick-pea soup.
 Ingredients, could you please stand up and come to the front of the room?
 Were any of you mentioned in the biblical passage?
 If so, you must be very old.
 Could you please each share your history?”
-Call on them on at a time.
-(Ingredient actors should use the handout.):
+Call on them one at a time.
+(View and print ingredient histories here):

 - pumpkin, butternut, or calabaza squash